Open surgical and endovascular therapy of abdominal angina

 Endovascular treatment

-A catheter is introduced in to the vessel through a small puncture and the narrow segment is then dilated by means of a balloon.
-Professional associations currently recommend stent implantation in addition.
-Should treatment be necessary, the patient’s situation and the outcomes of various methods should be compared: Open surgery has better long-term results overall, while catheter-guided interventions are beneficial in the short-term.
-Open surgery should therefore be recommended for younger and otherwise healthy patients, while catheter-guided interventions may be considered in older patients with severe comorbidities.
-Both methods complement may one another in many cases.
+A catheter is inserted into the vessel via a small vascular access (puncture).
+The constriction is then widened with a balloon.
+Current recommendations of the specialist associations provide for additional stent implantation.
+If treatment is necessary, the patient’s situation and the results of the various methods should be considered in relation to each other: Open surgery shows better long-term results overall.
+Catheter-based interventions have advantages in the short term after treatment.
+Open surgery would therefore be recommended for younger and otherwise healthy patients.
+Catheter-based procedures can be considered for older patients and patients with severe secondary diseases.
+In many cases, both methods complement each other.

 Preparation